kakaobrain/torchgpipe/docs/guide.rst

 Input and Output Device
 ~~~~~~~~~~~~~~~~~~~~~~~

-Unlike a typical module, with GPipe, the input device is different from the
+Unlike a typical module, with :class:`~torchgpipe.GPipe`, the input device is
-output device except for when there is only one partition.
-This is because the
+different from the output device except for when there is only one partition.
-first partition and last partition are placed in different devices.
+This is because the first partition and last partition are placed in different
+devices.

 Therefore, you have to move the input and target to the corresponding devices.
 It can be done with :attr:`GPipe.devices <torchgpipe.GPipe.devices>`, which